-- They always maintain an attitude of 'It could happen here' and, when concerned about the welfare of a child, they always act in the best interest of the child. - They sign annually to show they have read and understand the Safeguarding & Child Protection Policy, the latest Safeguarding advice and the Disqualification by Association Policy. - They are aware of and adhere to the schools Safeguarding and Child Protection policy and guidelines at all times. - They read and understand Part One of Keeping Children Safe In Education 2016.
-If there are any sections that are not understood staff must speak to the Headteacher for clarification. - They understand the role of the Designated Safeguarding Lead (DSL) - They are aware of their duty of care and acceptable, professional behaviour towards children; know that any physical punishment is against the law and any verbal or physical contact that worries or intimidates a child may lead to a complaint. - They should identify children who would benefit from 'Early Help'. - Be able to identify the signs and symptoms of abuse including specific safeguarding issues outlined in Keeping Safe In Education e.g. Radicalisation in line with the Prevent Duty 2015, Children Missing From Education, Child Sexual Exploitation, Female Genital Mutilation, in line with the mandatory reporting of concerns from October 2015. - They respond to a pupil who discloses abuse in a calm, non-judgemental way.
+- They always maintain an attitude of 'It could happen here' and, when concerned about the welfare of a child, they always act in the best interest of the child. - They sign annually to show they have read and understand the Safeguarding & Child Protection Policy, the latest Safeguarding advice and the Disqualification by Association Policy. - They are aware of and adhere to the schools Safeguarding and Child Protection policy and guidelines at all times. - They read and understand Part One of Keeping Children Safe In Education 2020.
+If there are any sections that are not understood staff must speak to the Headteacher for clarification. - They understand the role of the Designated Safeguarding Lead (DSL) - They are aware of their duty of care and acceptable, professional behaviour towards children; know that any physical punishment is against the law and any verbal or physical contact that worries or intimidates a child may lead to a complaint. - They should identify children who would benefit from 'Early Help'. - Be able to identify the signs and symptoms of abuse including specific safeguarding issues outlined in Keeping Safe In Education e.g. Radicalisation in line with the Prevent Duty 2015, Children Missing From

+Education, Child Sexual Exploitation, Female Genital Mutilation, in line with the mandatory reporting of concerns from October 2015.

+- They respond to a pupil who discloses abuse in a calm, non-judgemental way.
 Allow the child to talk, but do not promise to keep secrets.
 Listen supportively but do not ask direct questions.
 Record the conversation/incident down on CPOMS immediately https://stvincentspri.cpoms.net, and speak to the designated person. - They have an awareness of the safeguarding challenges for children with SEND including: awareness that behaviour, mood and injury may relate to possible abuse and not just their SEN or disability, higher risk of peer group isolation, disproportionate impact of bullying and difficulties with communication.
 Children with SEN and disabilities have access to mentoring and support. - All matters relating to a child are kept confidential, and information is shared with other staff on a need to know basis. - Encourage self-esteem and self-assertiveness whilst not condoning aggression or bullying. - Promote a caring, safe and positive environment within the school. - If a teacher, in the course of their work discovers that an act of Female genital Mutilation appears to have been carried out on a girl under the age of 18 the teacher must report this to the police. - If a child is in immediate danger or is at risk of harm a referral should be made to children's social care and / or the police immediately.
 Anyone can make a referral.
-Where referrals are not made by the designated safeguarding lead the designated safeguarding lead should be informed as soon as possible that a referral has been made. - Should be provided with the opportunity to contribute to and shape safeguarding arrangements and child protection policy.
+Where referrals are not made by the designated safeguarding lead the designated safeguarding lead should be informed as soon as possible that a referral has been made. - Should be provided with the opportunity to contribute to and shape safeguarding arrangements and child protection policy. - All staff should be aware that safeguarding incidents and/or behaviours can be associated with factors outside school and/or can occur between children outside of this environment. - All staff should consider whether children are at risk of abuse or exploitation in situations outside their families (e.g. sexual exploitation, criminal exploitation, serious youth violence). - Staff should refer concerns or allegations about supply staff to the headteacher.